flowsforapex/apex-flowsforapex/docs/variableExpressions.md

 Data-types Supported:  varchar2, number, date

 Substitutions Allowed: Substitution is not allowed.
+However, `flow_globals.process_id` and `flow_globals.subflow_id` are available to use in your expression.

 Format issues: